TheLostHomeyAppRepositories/com.ollama/README.txt

 - Supports system prompt
 - Supports sending messages with images to vision models like qwen2.5vl

-For example, use a vision model like qwen2.5vl or gemma3 to check your camera snapshots or use a larger model like gpt-oss:20b for detailed responses
+For example, use a vision model like qwen2.5vl or gemma3 to check your camera snapshots or use a larger model like gpt-oss:20b for detailed responses.